 We had many more empty pulls on our way to thirteen good sized specimens after four sets, but there was still activity worth chasing, including more short lobster and a rare (in southern waters) dungeness crab in one of the shallow hoops.
 It looked like it had recently molted and was too small to keep, but it was a good sign.

-We also snared a decent sized and very ornery scorpionfish, which we tried to extract with Isaac's pliers.
-That sparkling new tool disappeared into the sea before we could properly engage its services and so we left the fish in the hoop to shelter in place until it could extract itself after we sent it back down.
+We also snared a decent sized and very ornery scorpionfish, which we tried to extract with Isaac's brand new pliers.
+That sparkling tool disappeared into the sea before we could properly engage its services and so we left the fish in the hoop to shelter in place until it could extract itself after we sent it back down.

 It was past ten pm and our rate of catch was pretty meager.
 We had not caught a legal lobster in more pulls than we would consider promising to achieve our limit of 21.
 Skipper, who was used to being back in his bed early this season, then boldly predicted that we were about to start hitting hoops that would be holding more than one legal.
 This wizard-like prophecy came true and what became our last set started producing in what was now a glassy ocean.
 Skipper made the decision to start recovering and breaking down our gear before we had limits, which I consider a risky insult to the vindictive attention of the Gods of the Sea.
 Apparently, the Gods of the Sea really did not give a shit about our attitude.
 We made our triple limit in that set and ended up throwing back four legals as we enthusiastically harvested the final banzai charge these delicious marine lemmings would make against us this season.